mlevans0/overleaf-server-docs/docs/configuration/templates-system.md

 ### New project menu ###

 When a user creates a new project, they can be shown customized links to template categories.
-These links are set via the  `SHARELATEX_NEW_PROJECT_TEMPLATE_LINKS` environment variable in `toolkit/config/variables.env`, for example:
+These links are set via the  `OVERLEAF_NEW_PROJECT_TEMPLATE_LINKS` environment variable in `toolkit/config/variables.env`, for example:

 ```
-SHARELATEX_NEW_PROJECT_TEMPLATE_LINKS='[
+OVERLEAF_NEW_PROJECT_TEMPLATE_LINKS='[
    {"name":"All Templates","url":"/templates/all"},
    {"name":"All Categories","url":"/templates"},
    {"name":"Reports","url":"/templates/reports"},